-This post originally appeared in the January 30, 2020 issue of The Content Technologist with the email subject line "Novelty, scale & Kermit the Frog's delusions of grandeur" and an essay speculating about the future of social video tool Quibi.
+This post originally appeared in the January 30, 2020 issue with the email subject line "Novelty, scale & Kermit the Frog's delusions of grandeur" and an essay about Quibi (lol).

 Are you going to roll your eyes at me because I’m recommending Canva this week?
 Well, you can go back to Photoshop; this review isn’t for you.

 Look, we know that social and web content looks better with graphics, that we need to maintain brand standards, and that in-house graphic designers don’t want to spend a ton of time on your piddly little social graphics.
 They have cooler, better content to design.